ichi-h/laravel-vue-practice/readme.md

 # laravel-vue-practice

 A simple application to manage a todo list in Lravel + Vue.js + MySQL.
-To build development environment, I used laradoc.
+To build development environment, I used laradock.

 ![demo](imgs/demo.gif)